 Haddox, who was immersed in the news division during her attendance, said her Bloomberg experience was “nothing short of amazing” and a source of inspiration during a time of personal uncertainty.

 “Bloomberg did a great job of making sure each participant knew they had a place there or that Bloomberg would make a place for them,” Haddox said.
-“Being reached out to by Rob Boehm, global entry-level business recruiter at Bloomberg, to participate meant the world because during this specific time I was receiving denial letter after denial letter for internships.
-It meant the world to see that my work wasn’t going unnoticed.
+“Being reached out to by Rob Boehm, global entry-level business recruiter at Bloomberg, to participate meant the world because during this specific time, I was receiving denial letter after denial letter for internships.
+(It was important) to see that my work wasn’t going unnoticed.
 I am passionate about sports media. and all things sports within the journalism industry, so it was great learning the spin on sports business that Bloomberg has.”

-The encouragement Haddox received from a spring invitation to join the conference helped her press forward with confidence.
-She continued to apply for internships and spent the summer interning with the NFL Network’s Technical Operations Program and attended the National Association of Black Journalists’ annual convention with new resolve to build connections and pursue new experiences.
+The encouragement Haddox received from the spring invitation to join the conference helped her press forward with confidence.
+She continued to pursue internship and training opportunities and spent the summer interning with the NFL Network’s Technical Operations Program.
+She also attended the National Association of Black Journalists’ annual convention with a renewed resolve to build connections and gain new experiences.

-Sears, fresh off her POLITICO Journalism Institute summer experience, said the Bloomberg experience was a unique and memorable opportunity that underscored the value of HBCUs and their contributions to media.
+Sears, who recently completed the POLITICO Journalism Institute summer program, said the Bloomberg experience was a unique and memorable opportunity that underscored the value of HBCUs and their contributions to media.

 “We learned about the company’s dedication to supporting HBCUs and its philanthropic efforts,” Sears said.
 “On the journalism side, we were able to meet journalists who reported on everything from sports business to aerospace to consumer news.
 The most interesting thing was learning about reporting in ‘The Bloomberg Way,’ as the newsroom is unlike any other because every story is going to ‘follow the money.’”